nhan0504/Learn-SQL/SQL.md

        Price,
        SupplierID
 FROM Products
-WHERE ProductName = 'Tofu' OR 'Konbu';
+WHERE ProductName = 'Tofu' OR ProductName = 'Konbu';

 SELECT ProductName,
        Price,